"Radically distinctive and without equal" is the definition of "Unique" in my dictionary.

 D.I. was one of the great Orange County Punk bands, and this track

-concerns itself with Part 3 of the truly frightening T.V. movie "Trilogy of Terror".
+concerns itself with Part 3 of the truly frightening for-its-time T.V. movie "Trilogy of Terror".

 The song is even better than the show.